 The Alaska SeaLife Center (ASLC) continues to navigate significant operational challenges while maintaining critical systems.
-The Trane BAS and Lutron lighting systems remain functional without additional funding required this period.
-However, August 2024 flooding from Lowell Canyon caused substantial damage to seawater life support pumps, necessitating the repair of pump LSS-2 and the replacement of a defective crane by Washington Crane and Hoist.
+The sedimentation from the Lowell Canyon diversion continues to impact ASLC seawater life support pumps and infrastructure.
 These delays have hindered planned ROV and dive work, which will resume once sufficient pumps are operational.
 ASLC reallocated \$40,000 from its engineering budget toward scoping a new intake line project to mitigate future sediment issues, while seeking additional funding for this critical effort.
-The Southbeach lift station pumps were successfully replaced, and inspections are planned for other pumps impacted by the flooding.
-In the ozone water treatment system, additional components require replacement, with corrective actions underway.
-While there are no changes to the pump house barrier project, ASLC continues to monitor Army Corps plans for the discharge tunnel.
-Drainpipe monitoring has revealed new areas of concern, though no additional work has been conducted.
-Efforts to address these issues reflect ASLC's dedication to system resilience and long-term infrastructure improvements.
+The primary efforts for this reporting period are the completion of cleaning out the seawater intake wells and engaging PND engineers and American Marine to construct a new siphon device to supply greater clean seawater at low tides.
+Additionally, ASLC has ordered a replacement board and an outside contractor to upgrade the Ozone system for the ASLC's large animal habitats.